Active ingredient

 Dose for adults including the elderly

-The recommended starting dose is 600 mg daily increasing by 150 – 300 mg every three days until the seizures are controlled.
+The recommended starting dose is 600 mg daily increasing by 150–300 mg every three days until the seizures are controlled.

 This dose is usually within the range of 1,000 mg to 2,000 mg daily, but can be increased to a maximum of 2,500 mg daily if necessary.
-Your doctor may alter your dose if you are taking other antiepileptic drugs, have poor kidney function or you are an elderly patient.
+Your specialist may alter your dose if you are taking other antiepileptic drugs, have poor kidney function or you are an elderly patient.

 Dose for children and adolescents